suckbluefrog/Batocera-Multilib/README.md

 ## Notes

-- Due to recent API limitations, the GamesDB scraper is not included.
 - Approx. 5.5GB compressed image size
 - Uses an 18GB Batocera partition to allow room for future updates